aayushverma191/mynotes/content/Production grade MYSQL DBA/MYSQL 5.7-to-8.0-migration.md

 - Re-enable binary logging (if disabled).
 - Reset `max_binlog_size` if smaller files are preferred.

-Here's a well-structured `README.md` version of your content:

 ---

 # 🛠️ MySQL Migration & Optimization Guide